 Mongolia Food and Drink

 • Buuz is the national food; a steamed dumpling filled with mutton.
-These are eaten in great quantities during the Tsaagan Sar (New Year) festival.
 You can find buuz in restaurants throughout Ulaanbaatar.

-• Khuushuur is another popular food item.
-This deep fried mutton pancake is particularly popular during the summer Naadam festivities.
+• Khuushuur is deep-fried mutton 'parcel', particularly popular during the summer Naadam festivities.

 Things to know